Edit this wiki page Follow

 DWN-013: Crash Man

 A spindly tower-like structure is what Crash Man calls home.
 Metalls camp out here along with an infinite amount of those spinning tin can dudes that spawn along a sequence of grid-patterned moving platforms that would otherwise be rote boredom.
-The stage climaxes in a long ladder climb made more difficult by birds that drop their egg-hatched spawn at you.
+The stage climaxes in a long ladder climb made more difficult by birds that drop their egg-hatched spawn at Mega Man.

 Crash Man is a superb jumper, but even better is the accuracy at which he hurls his Crash Bombs at Mega Man, forcing him to constantly be on his toes.
 Crash Man's jumps are his downfall, as he is weak against the ascendency of the Air Shooter.